11 DIY Headboard Ideas Guaranteed to Give Your Bed a Boost

 Lay your head to rest beneath a headboard that you personalized yourself.
 The stencil's intricate design will have everyone thinking you custom-ordered this beautiful piece.
 When working on a large project, it is best to make paper copies of the stencil and lay them out in a pattern.
 Tape the copies to the surface until you have the desired layout.
 Paint headboard with two coats of Ink paint using the flat sash brush.
 Let dry completely between coats.
 Stencil the first section of Batik pattern with Wedding Cake paint; remove and replace the paper copies with the Batik pattern one at a time, stenciling as you go.
 Let dry.

-Martha Stewart Crafts Laser-Cut Stencils, Batik, $8.39, michaels.com.
-Martha Stewart Crafts Home Décor Paint, in Wedding Cake and Ink, $10, michaels.com.
-Martha Stewart Crafts Large Stencil Brush Set, $8, michaels.com.
+Shop Now: Martha Stewart Crafts Batik Laser-Cut Stencils, $7.99, amazon.com.
+Martha Stewart Crafts Home Décor Paint in Wedding Cake and Ink, $11.97, amazon.com; Martha Stewart Crafts Large Stencil Brush Set, $11.10, amazon.com.

 Make a whimsical focal statement in your bedroom with this faux headboard.
 It's a great way to add a splash of color on the wall without the commitment of an actual headboard.
 After positioning your bed against a wall, find the center of your bed with the tape measure and lightly mark that spot on your wall with a pencil.
 Measure out 17 ½ inches from that point to the left and to the right, and make a small mark (as shown by the two large black dots in Figure 1).
 Those two marks are where the bases of the two outside bedposts will be.
 Follow the diagrams—Figures 1, 2, and 3—to mark and tape the remaining dimensions of your headboard.
 (Tip: To easily cut the washi tape, place a piece of tape on parchment paper, measure, and cut.)
 Feel free to get creative and add finials or stripes to make it your own style.